danbev/learning-iot/doc/cortex-m.md

       TSC_G2_IO4   PA7
 ...
 ```
-And if we look at the laternative function for PA2 we can see that it is AF3.
+And if we look at the aternative function for PA2 we can see that it is AF3.
 ```
 Pin              Alternat function      GPIOA_AFR
 PA0              TSC_G1_IO1             AF3